 The Excellence in Teaching Awards were inaugurated in 1979.
 Pusateri (2020) reviews the establishment of each award, the naming of awards, changes to the criteria for each award, and the growth of the Fund for Excellence.

-The Fund for Excellence is an endowment fund that devotes its earnings solely to supporting the STP Excellence in Teaching Awards.
+The Fund for Excellence is an endowment fund that devotes its earnings to supporting the STP Excellence in Teaching Awards and other awards and grants programs.
 The Fund's assets are derived entirely from donations from generous individuals and organizations that seek to promote and recognize excellence in the teaching of psychology.
-Contributions are encouraged and may be sent to:
+Korn (2009) describes the establishment of the Fund.

 Jeff Holmes, STP Treasurer

 Contributions are tax-deductible to the extent allowable by law.